 - Are we expanding the number of known stakeholders within these organizations?

-- Did we generate any revenue from these campaigns and what did we generate?
+- Did we generate any revenue from these campaigns, and what did we generate?

 - What could we do better moving forward?

-Pro Tip: If your results are not as great as you hoped they could be in the first time around, don’t get discouraged about it.
+Pro Tip: If your results are not as great as you hoped they could be the first time around, don’t get discouraged about it.
 Take this as an opportunity that helps you see exactly where you need to evolve and improve upon.

 Did we miss anything?
-Do you have any hot tips or strategies you’d like to share with us?
+Do you have any hot tips or strategies to share with us?
+Let us know what you think in the comments below.

 Great piece on ABM with tips and suggestions on getting started!
 I’m looking forward to sharing this strategies with my team and use account based marketing at its best.